AlessandroRossi87/pp-api/README.md

 **Heroku**

-1. Log in to heroku and open the boody-doodle-api app
+1. Log in to heroku and open the pp-api app
 2. Click settings
 3. Click Config vars
 4. Add the following variables: